KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Computational experiments

 \subsection{Training details}

-For each of the five datasets, we train one instance of our model to predict the kinetic energy density $t_s$ (to be integrated to the kinetic energy $T_s$) and a second instance for the kinetic potential $\frac{\delta T_s}{\delta \rho}$.
-Training a single model is computationally more efficient, both at train and test times.
-Here we choose to this split into two models to simplify our training by obviating the need of weighting the two objectives.
+We train, simultaneously but independently, two models: One to predict the kinetic energy density $t_s$ (to be integrated to the kinetic energy $T_s$) and one for the kinetic potential $\frac{\delta T_s}{\delta \rho}$.
+Each of these models is trained on the union of all data sets.
 We train our models using the Adam optimizer\cite{kingma2014adam} using default parameters and a learning rate of $0.01$ that we decay exponentially after $10^5$ training iterations.
 We use a batch size of 64 and train until convergence.
 We observe some amount of overfitting in the sense that the loss is greater during validation than training, however both decrease during the whole training procedure which allows us to simply evaluate the final saved model.